Liam-Booth-Data/spaceship_problem/README.md

 Currently there are 26 features, a mix of categorical and numerical, within the dataset.
 To visualise the spread of the classes (0, 1) within 'Transported' (the target variable), I would like to reduce the dimensions to 2, whilst keeping the majority of information.
 This is so that I can then plot the Transported variable on a 2-dimensional scatter plot.
 This will then allow me to observe whether the classes are linearly seperable within Transported.

 To reduce the number of dimensions, a common technique is using Principal Component Analysis.
-In short, PCA creates a covariance matrix, obtains the eigenvectors and eigenvalues from this matrix, construct a projection matrix (W) from the (sorted) top k eigenvectors, and lastly transform the orginal matrix (your features) using the project matrix (W) to get the new k-dimensional subspace.
+In short, PCA creates a covariance matrix, obtains the eigenvectors and eigenvalues from this matrix, constructs a projection matrix (W) from the (sorted) top k eigenvectors, and lastly transform the orginal matrix (your features) using the projection matrix (W) to get the new k-dimensional subspace.

 The below is an graph which highlights one of the processes within PCA.
 It's shows that most of the variance within all of the k-features can be explained by just two featues.